Lendistrydev/key-sdk/README.md

 Key SDK provides following functionality :
 - message signing and verification of signature
-- encryption and decryption
+- encryption and decryption of data

 ### Key Management

-Services Public Key can be found here [lendistry-public-key.pem](https://github.com/Lendistrydev/key-sdk/blob/main/src/main/resources/lendistry-public-key.pem)
+Lendistry Public Key can be found here [lendistry-public-key.pem](https://github.com/Lendistrydev/key-sdk/blob/main/src/main/resources/lendistry-public-key.pem)

 To get key pair merchant can :

 **Generate merchant's key pair locally and send public key to lendistry via email**

-Generate RSA keys in command line (write keys in `private-key.pem` or use wh)
+Generate RSA keys in command line (write keys in `private-key.pem`)
 ```
 ~$ openssl genrsa -out private-key.pem 4096
 ```

-If you have keys in DER format, please convert it with `openssl` to PEM and then load keys as shown above
+If you have keys in DER format, please convert it with `openssl` to PEM and then load keys as shown below

 ```
 ~$ openssl rsa -inform der -in private.der -outform pem -out private.pem